 Entries are NOT prescreened: ALL entries will be reviewed by the jury.

 Print Submissions: Submit proofs, tear sheets, color photographic prints, clear photocopies, laser prints or other reasonably high-resolution, computer-generated prints.
 Recommended sizes are no smaller than 8.5" x 11" and no larger than 12" x 18", although all sizes are accepted.
 No original art, slides or transparencies will be accepted for judging.
 Do not submit complete books, comics, graphic novels or articles as a single entry.
 One Form "A" should accompany your entries.
 A Form "B" (or a facsimile) must be taped to the back of each entry.
 If the entry is part of a series, a Form "B" must be taped to the back of each piece.
 Credits in the Spectrum annual will be taken from Forms "A" and "B." Spelling, credits and addresses must be complete and legible.

 Digital Submissions: Visit the Spectrum online page to enter your submissions online and for digital file specifications.

-Each accepted entry will be reproduced in full color and given complete credit in the twenty-second Spectrum annual; the contact information for all artists or their agent/representatives will be printed in the artist index.
+Each accepted entry will be reproduced in full color and given complete credit in the twenty-third Spectrum annual; the contact information for all artists or their agent/representatives will be printed in the artist index.
 The person who has submitted an accepted entry will receive a complimentary copy of the annual.
 International residents are required to pay shipping.
 Tear sheets are not available.
 Additional copies may be purchased at a discount.